ple1n/wayland-popup/README.md

 ## bugs that ever happened

 - currently, when there is vscode window behind the popup, the cursor position is offset by 4 pixels
+- devices get added or removed during system sleep/resume.
+It always misses some devices
+    - solution is to monitor over device adds

 ## philosophy